What is a Printed Circuit Board (PCB)? | Its Structure And Types

 Printed circuit boards also find applications in medical devices, such as CT scanners, X-Ray screens, and blood pressure monitors.
 All of the scanning equipment, medical instruments, and monitors contain PCBs.

 The most common application of printed circuit boards is in consumer electronics.
-In fact, PCBs are the heart of every electronic device, such as mobile phones, computers, workstation, navigation, TV, microwave, coffee machine, refrigerator, and even your smartwatch.
+In fact, PCBs are the heart of every electronic device, such as mobile phones, computers, workstations, navigation, TV, microwave, coffee machine, refrigerator, and even your smartwatch.

 What is Next for Printed Circuit Boards?